Open Landscapes and Hot Spots in Rural Skåne

 The most beautiful beach in Skåne lies beneath Lilla Heden, a small moor behind Knäbäckshusen, a historical village with old style houses and plenty of roses that is worth a stroll alone.
-Quite spectacularly, there’s pine trees on the sandy beach hanging like exotic palm trees giving shadow and privacy to sunbathers.
-Knäbäckshusen is also a popular spot for outdoor weddings with a small wooden chapel facing the sea, a truly romantic hideaway.
+Quite spectacularly, there are pine trees on the sandy beach hanging like exotic palm trees giving shadow and privacy to sunbathers.
+Knäbäckshusen is also a favourite spot for outdoor weddings with a small wooden chapel facing the sea, a truly romantic hideaway.
 There’s no cafe or food served near the beach so bring a picnic if you are staying for the day.

 Adress: Knäbäckshusstranden, 272 95 Simrishamn N

 Food for thought!
-The Stone ship Ale stenar
+The Stone ship Ale Stenar

-This astounding ancient megalithic stone ship sits on the edge of the baltic sea on a majestic hill!
-During sunset and sunrise the stones appear extra magical casting long shadows on the grounds.
-The site dates back to the nordic iron age ) ca 1400 ago and it’s still a mystery to archaeologists why the 69 stones were once erected.
+This astounding ancient megalithic stone ship sits on the edge of the Baltic sea on a majestic hill!
+During sunset and sunrise, the stones appear extra magical casting long shadows on the grounds.
+The site dates back to the Nordic iron age ) ca 1400 ago and it’s still a mystery to archaeologists why the 69 stones were once erected.

 Ale stenar, 271 78 Löderup

-Sea side spa and luxury resort
+Seaside spa and luxury resort

 If you feel the need to pamper yourself with saunas and wellness treatments head to Ystad Saltsjöbad.
 The resort has soothed and soaked guests for more than 110 years and is an institution in the region.
 The spa is more classic preppy beach house than buddha bar chill, expect an exclusive but inviting sphere.
 Retreat to the outdoor sun beds with a good novel facing the sea or spoil yourself with a yoga class or massage between sauna and swimming.
 Book a room or come for the day.